Designated Donations Program Guidelines 2

 (2) Points to be noted by Designated Donation Proposal Submitters

-6. Requirements for becoming Donors
+6. Requirements for Donors

 1. (a)If a Donor is also to be the Grantee who implements the project.